ragnarlotus/vue-flux-docs/src/v6/components/flux-cube.md

 The `image` value can be one of the following:

-* A simple string of the URL
+* A simple string of the URL.

 ``` js
 let image = String;
 ```

-* An object having the URL and image original size in pixels
+* An object having the URL and image original size in pixels.

 ``` js
 let image = {